BoiseState/CS321_Bioinformatics/README.md

 - another for **searching in the specified BTree** for subsequences of given length.
 The search program assumes that the user specified the proper BTree to use depending upon the query length.

-The main Java classes should be named `GeneBankCreateBTree` and `GeneBankSearch`.
+The main Java classes should be named `GeneBankCreateBTree` and `GeneBankSearchBTree`.

 ### 5.1.
 Program Arguments
 The required arguments for the two programs are shown below: